paweljakubas/j-data-analysis/chapters/inverted-table.md

 ```

-Outer full join retains all keys from left and right keys and fills in values from the other table and retrieving from the one.
+Outer full join retains all keys from left and right keys and fills in values from the other table and retrieve values from the given one.
 In order to construct such a join one needs to retrieve first unique keys among both tables.
 ```j
    outerJoin=: 4 : 0